stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/creating-the-premine-block.rst

         ...
         );

-Alhough there is a setting for ``proofOfWorkReward``, it is not used because there is no reward for mining blocks on on a PoA network.
+Although there is a setting for ``proofOfWorkReward``, it is not used because there is no reward for mining blocks on a PoA network.

 Mining the premine block
 ====================================

-Put the ``federationKey.dat`` file into data directory and run the miner node again.
-The node will rebuild as one line of source code has changed.
+Put the ``federationKey.dat`` file into the data directory and run the miner node again.
 Look out for the following output, which indicates the premine block has been mined:

 ::